joannesong/AC-Android/lessons/01-Java-Programming/Lesson-9-Advanced-topics/MultiThreading/README.md

 # What is MultiThreading

-*def* Multithreading in java is a process of executing multiple threads simultaneously.
+*def* Multithreading is a type of execution model that allows multiple threads to exist within the context of a process such that they execute independently but share their process resources..

+*Simplified* Multithreading is running multiple threads in a process

 Benefits: